Back to National Guide

 • Rails (top and bottom), palings or panels installed and capped

-• One pedestrian gate (if specified)
+• One pedestrian gate with hardware (if specified)

 • Compliance with AS 1684 Residential Timber-Framed Construction for structural framing requirements

 Materials account for roughly half the total.
 The rest covers labour, old fence disposal, and concrete for post footings.
+Gate hardware (hinges, latches, drop bolts for double gates) is normally included in the gate line item.

 What Affects the Cost

 • Old fence removal.
-Pulling out an old fence with concrete-set posts is more work than it looks.
+Pulling out an old fence with deep concrete-set posts is more work than it looks.
 Some homeowners remove the old fence themselves to save on the quote.

 Sydney-Specific Considerations